Kornerstonecoker/my-final-year-project-store/README.md

-Make sure to run this first on[http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Make sure to run this after running the Admin Dashboard [http://localhost:3001](http://localhost:3001) with your browser to see the result.